Last updated 20th May, 2025

 Trying to find out how much it costs to knock down load bearing walls?

-In this price guide you'll find out all you need to know about wall removal prices and the load bearing wall removal cost (on average it will set you back between £1,200 and £1,750).
+In this price guide you'll find out all you need to know about wall removal prices and the load bearing wall removal cost (on average, it will set you back between £1,200 and £1,750).

 Read the complete guide on knocking down internal walls below!

-What other factors neeed to be considered?
+What other factors need to be considered?

 If you want to remove a load-bearing wall, you may have to obtain a party wall agreement, which will be an additional cost.
+Also, keep in mind that when living in a terraced home or semi-detached property, you'll be sharing a wall with your neighbours.

 Job Description | Avg.
 Cost | Duration |